Cultural-historical activity theory: Origins: revolutionary Russia

 CHAT traces its lineage to dialectical materialism, classical German philosophy, and the work of Lev Vygotsky, Aleksei N. Leontiev and Aleksandr Luria, known as "the founding troika" of the cultural-historical approach to Social Psychology.
 In particular Goethe's romantic science ideas which were later taken up by Hegel.
 The conceptual meaning of "activity" is rooted in the German word Tätigkeit.
 Hegel is considered the first philosopher to point out that the development of humans' knowledge is not spiritually given, but developed in history from living and working in natural environments.
 In a radical departure from the behaviorism and reflexology that dominated much of psychology in the early 1920s, they formulated, in the spirit of Karl Marx's Theses on Feuerbach, the concept of activity, i.e., "artifact-mediated and object-oriented action".
 By bringing together the notion of history and culture in the understanding of human activity, they were able to transcend the Cartesian dualism between subject and object, internal and external, between people and society, between individual inner consciousness and the outer world of society.
 At the beginning of and into the mid-20th century, psychology was dominated by schools of thought that ignored real-life processes in psychological functioning (e.g. Gestalt psychology, Behaviorism and Cognitivism (psychology)).
 Lev Vygotsky, who developed the foundation of cultural-historical psychology based on the concept of mediation, published six books on psychology topics during a working life which spanned only ten years.
 He died of tuberculosis in 1934 at the age of 37.
 A.N.
-Leont'ev worked with Lev Vygotsky and Alexandr Luria from 1924 to 1930, collaborating on the development of a Marxist psychology.
+Leontiev worked with Lev Vygotsky and Alexandr Luria from 1924 to 1930, collaborating on the development of a Marxist psychology.
 Leontiev left Vygotsky's group in Moscow in 1931, to take up a position in Kharkov.
 There he was joined by local psychologists, including Pyotr Galperin and Pyotr Zinchenko.
 He continued to work with Vygotsky for some time but, eventually, there was a split, although they continued to communicate with one another on scientific matters.
 Leontiev returned to Moscow in 1934.
 Contrary to popular belief, Vygotsky's work was never banned under the Stalin government.
 In 1950 A.N.
 Leontiev became the Head of the Psychology Department at the Faculty of Philosophy of the Lomonosov Moscow State University (MGU).
 This department became an independent Faculty in 1966.
 He remained there until his death in 1979.
 Leontiev's formulation of activity theory, post 1962, had become the new "official" basis for Soviet psychology.
 In the two decades between a thaw in the suppression of scientific enquiry in Russia and the death of the Vygotsky's continuers, contact was made with the West.